devlemire/node-introduction/README.md

 * Create an `index.js` file in `server/`.
 * Open `server/index.js`.
 * Require `express` and `body-parser`.
-* Create a variable called `App` that equals `express` invoked.
+* Create a variable called `app` that equals `express` invoked.
-* Call the `listen` method on App.
+* Call the `listen` method on app.
 The app should listen on port 3005:
   * The first parameter of `listen` is the port number.
-  * The second parameter of `listen` is a function that is called when the App starts listening.
+  * The second parameter of `listen` is a function that is called when the app starts listening.

 ### Solution